5jt/dyalog-cookbook/manuscript/11_makeme.md

 :EndClass
 ~~~

 `Export` automates what we've done so far by calling the "Export" command from the "File" menu.
-In case the "Bind" method fails it tries up to 50 times before it gives up.
+In case the "Bind" method fails it tries up to 50 times before giving up.
 This is because from experience we know that depending on the OS and the machine and God knows what else sometimes the command fails several times before it finally succeeds.

 We specified `##.Constants.BIND_FLAGS.RUNTIME` as a default for `flags`, but that does not exist yet, so we add it to the `Constants` namespace: